baby rashes are very common in young children. about 40 percent of infants have rashes, which usually reach two to three weeks of age.

 these macules can appear very similar to an ecchymosis, and so early documentation is prudent to prevent unnecessary confusion later on in the child’s life. in contrast to a bruise,

-color and size do not change across days to weeks. the macule begins to fade early on in life and usually resolves completely by early childhood. very infrequently, the macule persists into adulthood.
+color and size do not change from day to week. the macule begins to fade early on in life and usually resolves completely by early childhood. very infrequently, the macule persists into adulthood.

 Measles baby rash

 measles is a highly infectious viral illness that can be very unpleasant and sometimes lead to serious complications. measles starts with cold-like symptoms that develop about 10 days after becoming infected. this is followed a few days later by the measles rash.

 the rash is made up of small red-brown, flat, or slightly raised spots that may join together into larger blotchy patches, usually first appearing on the head or neck, before spreading outwards to the rest of the body.

 scarlet fever is a common contagious disease in children between 5 and 15 years old who manifests through a sore throat, high fever, raspberry-like tongue markers, and red itchy spots on the skin.

 the first symptoms appear between 2 and 5 days, after the onset of signs of infection and inflammation of the throat. scarlet fever, although contagious, can be easily treated with antibiotics such as penicillin or erythromycin, which are taken for 7 to 10 days.

 the most common allergic baby rash is hives, an extremely itchy rash that consists of raised large welts on the surface of the body, often circular with a pale center. hives can result from an allergic reaction to medicines, foods, viral infections,